 Art of Engineering was probably one of your first opportunities to learn more about your own interests in engineering and about each of the Columbia Engineering departments.
 Now that you are about to declare your major, you will want to ensure that you are making the right decision.
 Below are some ideas on how to begin to assess your interests and abilities as they relate to choosing a major.
-We recommend you complete the following exercises:

-- List your academic interests, skills, and strengths
+- List your academic interests, skills and strengths

 - List areas that need improvement/development

 - Consider your personal study and work styles